Jamil Mukulu

-Jamil Mukulu (born David Steven) is a Ugandan militant leader and suspected war criminal who was the principal founder and former leader of the Allied Democratic Forces, an armed Islamist rebel group in Uganda and the Democratic Republic of the Congo.
-Mukulu was arrested in Tanzania in 2015 and is currently awaiting trial in the International Criminal Court for charges such as murder and crimes against humanity.
+Jamil Mukulu (born Alirabaki Kyagulanyi) is a Ugandan militant leader and suspected war criminal who was the principal founder and former leader of the Allied Democratic Forces, an armed Islamist rebel group in Uganda and the Democratic Republic of the Congo.
+Mukulu was arrested in Tanzania in 2015 and is currently awaiting trial in Uganda for charges such as murder and crimes against humanity.

 Biography

-Jamil Mukulu was born David Steven in the village of Ntoke in the Kayunga District of Uganda on April 17, 1964, to Lutakome Sserwada and Aisha Nakiyemba.
+Jamil Mukulu was born Alirabaki Kyagulanyi in the village of Ntoke in the Kayunga District of Uganda on 17 April 1964, to Lutakome Sserwada and Aisha Nakiyemba.
 Little is known about his early life, except for the fact that he earned a degree in business management in Nairobi, Kenya.

-Although born into a Christian family, Steven soon converted to Islam, changed his name to "Jamil Mukulu", and studied abroad in Saudi Arabia, where he was introduced to fundamentalist Islamic ideologies, such as Salafism, and became radicalized.
-When he returned to Africa, Mukulu became involved in the conflict between the Ugandan Muslim Supreme Council and the Tabliq sect, the latter of which Mukulu belonged to.
+Although born into a Christian family, Kyagulanyi officially converted to Islam on May 17, 1984, changed his name to "Jamil Mukulu", and studied abroad in Saudi Arabia, where he was introduced to fundamentalist Islamic ideologies, such as Salafism, and became radicalized.
+Prior to his leadership in the ADF, Mukulu received trained in Afghanistan and Pakistan, later becoming an associate of Osama bin Laden.
+When he returned to Africa, Mukulu, now well connected with numerous global jihadist movements, became involved in the conflict between the Ugandan Muslim Supreme Council and the Tabliq sect, the latter of which Mukulu belonged to.

-Mukulu soon began formulating the idea of establishing an Islamic state in Uganda, and, in 1991, he and a group of Tabliq militants attacked the UMSC headquarters in Old Kampala.
+Mukulu soon began formulating the idea of establishing an Islamic state in Uganda, and, in 1991, he and a group of Tabliq militants attacked the Uganda Muslim Supreme Council (UMSC) headquarters in Old Kampala.
 Mukulu went to prison for the attack, but was released around 1995.

 When Mukulu was released, he joined the National Army for the Liberation of Uganda, a rebel group opposed to the Ugandan government.
 When the NALU's leader, Amon Bazira, was killed in 1995, Mukulu helped unify numerous separate militant groups into one unit and formed the Allied Democratic Forces, appointing himself as the group's supreme commander.
 Unable to hold ground in Uganda, Mukulu led his group to the Democratic Republic of the Congo, and set up camp in North Kivu.